 Drying involves the evaporation of moisture from within a piece of bread.
 The structure of the bread remains more or less the same, though it becomes less pliable because of the moisture loss.
-Dry but not stale bread will be crisp like a cracker and crumble into a fine powder.
+Bread that is dry but not stale will be crisp like a cracker, and crumble into a fine powder.

-Staling occurs most readily at refrigerator temperatures, so it's best to store bread either on the counter or in the freezer (well wrapped, to prevent drying.
+Staling occurs most readily at refrigerator temperatures, so it's best to store bread either on the counter or in the freezer—well wrapped, to prevent drying.
 (For a more in-depth discussion of these phenomena, plus the results of our testing, read Daniel's article on the effects of refrigeration on bread.)

 The flavorings I go with are classic: butter (and plenty of it), sage sausage (you can get away with just sage for a less meaty version), onions, celery, and garlic.
 My sister likes to add dried cranberries, and my mother likes to add chestnuts.
 My sister and my mother, of course, are both wrong.